SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/built_in_rules_do_not_edit_manually.md

     Detects when an out of domain email forwarding is enabled on Google Cloud.

     - **Effort:** advanced

+??? abstract "Microsoft 365 Email Forwarding To Consumer Email Address"

+    An email forwarding rule was created, that automatically forwards incoming emails to an address outside of the organization (most common consumer email services).

+    - **Effort:** intermediate

+??? abstract "Microsoft 365 Email Forwarding To Email Address With Rare TLD"

+    An email forwarding rule was created, that automatically forwards incoming emails to an address outside of the organization (less common top-level domain).

+    - **Effort:** intermediate

+??? abstract "Microsoft 365 Email Forwarding To Privacy Email Address"

+    An email forwarding rule was created, that automatically forwards incoming emails to an address outside of the organization (most common privacy email services).

+    - **Effort:** elementary

 ??? abstract "Outlook Registry Access"